2016 University of California-Davis. PhD, Sociology

-Amount of funding I have raised to conduct my research, having successfully convinced granting organizations of the innovation, importance and impact of my work.
+Amount of funding I raised to conduct my research, having successfully convinced granting organizations of the innovation, importance, and impact of my work.

 1 of 6

-Amount of presentations, lectures and workshops I have delivered over the past three years in my various roles.
-I have a polished and dynamic communication style that appeals to audiences including domestic and international students and researchers in fields ranging from economics to psychology.
+Amount of presentations, lectures, and workshops I have delivered over the past few years in my various roles.
+I have a polished and dynamic communication style that appeals to audiences including domestic and international students, and researchers in fields ranging from economics to psychology.
 I am also prepared to handle tough Q&A sessions.

-Positive satisfaction rating from participants for my role as the Program Coordinator of the Research Training & Mentorship Program (RTMP).
+Positive satisfaction rating as Program Manager from participants in the Research Training & Mentorship Program (RTMP).
 I have developed strong relationships with over 40 participants, understanding and responding to their needs to make the most of their program experience.

-Years with the US Department of Justice where I investigated healthcare and health insurance mergers and acquisitions.
-I have significant experience when it comes to understanding the government and industry side of health care.
+Time with the US Department of Justice where I investigated healthcare and health insurance mergers and acquisitions.
+I have significant experience when it comes to understanding the government and industry side of U.S. healthcare.

 Immigrants and Community Organizations